Who can get disability support

 - a speech or language difficulty.

-If you're still unsure whether you'd be entitled to support please speak to your student support team - their contact details are in Contact the OU.
+If you're still unsure whether you'd be entitled to support, speak to the Disability Support Team - their contact details are in Contacts for disability support.